laurarnichols/CrossSectionCalculations/SiVH3/recreatePaperNumbers/README.md

   - [x] SCF
   - [x] NSCF
   - [x] Export
-- [ ] Run TME
+- [x] Run TME
-- [ ] Plot results
+- [x] Plot results

 ## Results

-Using the `Export` program from VASP as-is:
+Final results:

 <p align="center">
   <img src="./VASPvsPaper.png" width="50%">
 </p>

-The results do not match.
-First, there is a slight offset.
-I think this is likely just due to a slight difference in the energy bands as calculated by VASP and QE, possibly related to the different pseudopotentials.
-However, this difference is small, so I don't think it is a concern.
-The matrix elements, though, are roughly twice as big as with the QE code.
-I am concerned that this could be more than just a numerical difference and could possibly be a bug in the `Export` code.

-I have noticed in the past that the G-vectors are sorted in the `ExportFromVASPOutput` code based on the magnitude of the vector, but they are not sorted in the `ExportFromVASPSrc` code.
-The different orderings in the different codes could be a potential source of this discrepancy.
-I am going to work on migrating the `projectors.ik` to `ExportFromVASPOutput` not only to speed up the export, but also to maintain a consistent G-vector ordering.
-I will rerun `TME` after the migration and see if that fixes the issue.
+Originally, the results from VASP were about twice as big as those from the paper.
+The absolute difference wasn't that large, but the `Export` code as it was was very inefficient and slow and had issues with the ordering of the G-vectors.
+I fully merged our two Export programs and fixed the bugs, and now the results match those from the paper.